Joel-Singh/CS271-project-4/README.md

 `string`, `bool`, and `arithmetic` as they are the only ones programmed with default values for `get` if the requested key, `k`, is not in the tree.

+- Returns default value for the data functions min_data, max_data, and get

+# neat things
+We nested a bst in a bst to test the default class constructor.